Protocol actors

 What the depositor can do instead

-If a fraudulent claim is posted and no Universal Challenger picks it up, the depositor (or any party they delegate, including their Vault Provider) can compose and broadcast a challenge themselves using the BABE artifacts received at peg-in.
-The property "a fraudulent claim can always be blocked" does not depend on any Universal Challenger being honest or online; it is the depositor's own ability to challenge that makes the protocol trustless.
+If an invalid claim is posted and no Universal Challenger picks it up, the depositor, or any party they delegate, can compose and broadcast a challenge using the BABE artifacts received at peg-in.
+The protocol's safety does not depend on any specific Universal Challenger being honest or online; the depositor also has a challenge path.

 Set composition and registration

-Universal Challengers are registered at the protocol level rather than per application, through ProtocolParams.
+Universal Challengers are registered at the protocol level rather than per application.
 They are stored as a versioned array of Ethereum and Bitcoin key pairs.
 Each vault records the Universal Challenger set version active at its creation; that set is fixed for the vault's lifetime.

 The Universal Challenger set is a closed registry.
 It is not planned to open up to permissionless participation; expansion happens through governance adding additional vetted operators.